 * Menu : Tonkatsu, udon, Jajangmyeon noodles, Ddeokgalbi, Ddokbokki and etc

 An authentic Korea food resaturant featuring high class korean cuisine

 * Menu : Kalbi, Sirloin barbeque, shabu-shabu, naengmyeon (cold noodles), Kalbi soup, and etc

 * Menu: gukbap, seafood and vegetable jeon, janchi noodles, traditional alcohol, and etc

-The East Gate Information Center / Group Guidance Office
+The Main Gate Information Center / Group Guidance Office